FAQ

 How do I prevent QuillMonkey from reading certain text? +

-Can I export chats or conversations? +
+How do I export scripts or conversations? +

-Can I manually edit scripts? +
+How do I manually edit scripts? +

-Can I sync scripts across different devices? +
+How do I sync scripts across different devices? +

 Can I publish my scripts so others can use them? +